Jaseci-Labs/jaseci/docs/docs/getting-started/tutorial_for_beginners.md

             ======================
             exit  help  quit

-    1. You'll get all available commands  in **Jaseci**
-    2. For getting details on command you can type :
+    3. You'll get all available commands  in **Jaseci**.
+For getting details on command you can type :

             jaseci > graph --help
             Usage: graph [OPTIONS] COMMAND [ARGS]...